bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-1.md

 ## Program Structure & Setup
 #### Step 1: Package Creation / Dependency Installation
 * Inside the `/vagrant/trainee-area/level-3-using-web-services` directory, you
 will see a folder called `trainee-friends-api`.
-This is where you will be putting your work for this session.

 * Note that there are already two files inside of this directory:
 `requirements.txt` and `run_server.py`.